 Appendix A: Local Grading Methodology

 The American Lung Association in California established local tobacco control grades in four categories that reflect where local action is needed and where the greatest public health benefit can be derived.
 The bar is set high because tobacco remains the number one preventable cause of death in California and because experience shows that local action has been the cornerstone of the tobacco control movement and public health improvement.

-The three tobacco control policy grades that are assigned to each city and county are:
+The four tobacco control policy grades that are assigned to each city and county are:

-- (1) Smokefree Outdoor Air
+- 1. Smokefree Outdoor Air

-- (2) Smokefree Housing
+- 2. Smokefree Housing

-- (3) Reducing Sales of Tobacco Products
+- 3. Reducing Sales of Tobacco Products

+- 4. Restrictions on Flavored Tobacco Products

-These three grades plus Emerging Issues Bonus Points are then used to calculate an Overall Tobacco Control grade for each municipality.
+These four grades plus Emerging Issues Bonus Points are then used to calculate an Overall Tobacco Control grade for each municipality.
 An "n/a" or "not applicable" score is given to municipalities in which it is not possible to adopt a specific type of policy due to a complete lack of the entity that is being graded.
 For example, if a city or county doesn't have any stores that sell tobacco products, then the city is awarded an n/a as opposed to 0 points in the Reducing Sales of Tobacco Products category, and the grading scales are adjusted accordingly.

 Below is a description of each of the grading categories, a summary of the relevant state laws and an explanation of the grade criteria.

 Overall Tobacco Control Grade

 Description -The Overall Tobacco Control grade is a letter grade awarded to the municipality based on its grades in the three categories, plus Emerging Issues Bonus Points.

-Grade Criteria - To determine the Overall Tobacco Control grade, the city or county is given a point value for each of its grades in the three categories (Smokefree Outdoor Air, Smokefree Housing, Reducing Sales of Tobacco Products) as follows: A=4; B=3; C=2; D=1; and F=0.
-These three point values are then added together, along with the Emerging Issues Bonus Points section (3 or more bonus points = 1 additional point), for a total point value for the Overall Tobacco Control grade.
-The total points are turned into grades based on a scale of: A (11-12); B (8-10); C (5-7); D (2-4); and F (0-1).
+Grade Criteria - To determine the Overall Tobacco Control grade, the city or county is given a point value for each of its grades in the four categories (Smokefree Outdoor Air, Smokefree Housing, Reducing Sales of Tobacco Products, Restrictions on Flavored Tobacco Products).

+These four point values are then added together, along with the Emerging Issues Bonus Points section (3 or more bonus points = 1 additional point), for a total point value for the Overall Tobacco Control grade.
+The total points are turned into grades based on a scale of: A (15-16); B (12-14); C (9-11); D (4-8); and F (0-3).

 Grade Scale

 Below is a quick reference for the point scale for the four letter grades received by each city and county.

 Overall Tobacco Control Grade

-- A: 11-12 pts
+A: 15+ pts

-- B: 8-10 pts
+B: 12-14 pts

-- C: 5-7 pts
+C: 9-11 pts

-- D: 2-4 pts
+D: 4-8 pts

-- F: 0-1 pts
+F: 0-3 pts

 Smokefree Outdoor Air Grade

-- A: 18+ pts
+A: 18+ pts

-- B: 13-17 pts
+B: 13-17 pts

-- C: 8-12 pts
+C: 8-12 pts

-- D: 3-7 pts
+D: 3-7 pts

-- F: 0-2 pts
+F: 0-2 pts

 Smokefree Housing Grade

-- A: 10+ pts
+A: 10+ pts

-- B: 7-9 pts
+B: 7-9 pts

-- C: 4-6 pts
+C: 4-6 pts

-- D: 1-3 pts
+D: 1-3 pts

-- F: 0 pts
+F: 0 pts

 Reducing Sales of Tobacco Products Grade

-- A: 4 pts
+A: 4 pts

-- B: 3 pts
+B: 3 pts

-- C: 2 pts
+C: 2 pts

-- D: 1 pts
+D: 1 pt

+F: 0 pts

+Restrictions on Flavored Tobacco Products Grade

+A: 4 pts

+B: 3 pts

+C: 2 pts

+D:1pt

-- F: 0 pts
+F: 0 pts

 Emerging Issues Bonus Points

 3+ pts adds one point to the Overall Grade

-Smokefree Outdoor Air